mnot/I-D/for-the-users/draft.md

 That discussion would still necessarily need to encompass the nature of the harm, various tradeoffs and possible alternatives, as discussed above.
-Nevertheless, having *some* form of guidance regarding the overall goals and priority of constituencies does help Working Groups in this situation.
+Nevertheless, having *some* form of guidance regarding the overall goals and priorities does help Working Groups in this situation.

 ## How will this impact my Working Group?